-There are hardly many people who love criticism in their address.
+There are hardly any people who love criticism in their addresses.
 But this is a great opportunity for our growth and development, the main thing is to learn how to handle it correctly.
 7 Ways to cope with criticism and get benefits.

 Traditionally, criticism is divided into constructive and non-constructive.

 When we are criticized unconstructively, the form in which critical remarks are clothed comes to the fore.
 These are personal negative assessments, accusations, claims, and without arguments and specifics.
 The opponent generalizes the reason and inflates the essence of the problem to universal proportions: everything is bad, you have done nothing, nothing works, everything is wrong.

 To cope with such criticism and benefit from it, we will analyze the source and cause of the attacks.

 Method 1.
 Do not accept criticism from incompetent people and boors

 We are sometimes criticized by people who are incompetent or simply ill-mannered.
 The goals are pursued very differently: to rise at our expense, to thwart evil, to blame, to shift responsibility to us, and to emotionally discharge.
 You should not accept such criticism.